vinlow2015/show-booking-system/README.md

 ### Use Case

 • Build a simple Java application for the use case of booking a Show.
 The program must take input from command line.
-• The program would setup available seats per show, allow buyers to select 1 or more available seats and buy/cancel tickets.
+• The program should setup available seats per show, allow buyers to select 1 or more available seats and buy/cancel tickets.
 • The application shall cater to the below 2 types of users & their requirements – (1) Admin and (2) Buyer

-&rarr; Admin – The users should be able to Setup and view the list of shows and seat allocations.
+&rarr; Admin – The users should be able to set up and view the list of shows and seat allocations.
 Commands to be implemented for Admin :

 1. `Setup  <Show Number> <Number of Rows> <Number of seats per row>  <Cancellation window in minutes>`
-   (To setup the number of seats per show)
+   (To set up the number of seats per show)
 2. `View <Show Number>`
    (To display Show Number, Ticket#, Buyer Phone#, Seat Numbers allocated to the buyer)